franciszekadamski/dockerized-inception-app/README.md

 On Windows install docker desktop.

 ## Download .jar file with inception
-Create a folder named `workspace`.
+Create a folder named `workspace` in the main folder (`dockerized-inception-app`).
 Copy the downloaded .jar file with inception and rename it to `Inception.jar`

 ## Build docker image from Dockerfile
 ```